ceph/ceph/doc/rados/operations/devices.rst

 In addition to Ceph's internal device failure prediction, you might have an external source of information about device failures.
-To inform Ceph of a device's life expectancy, run a command of the following form:
+To inform Ceph of a specific device's life expectancy, run a command of the following form:

 .. prompt:: bash $